Catrionamcd/Adventures-of-Alice/README.md

 * [python] - https://docs.python.org

 * I would like to credit my mentor Maria Hynes who kept me informed and advised me with my approach to the python code and my README.
 She also enlisted members of her own family to play/test my game and give feedback.
 * I would also like to credit my own family for testing the game over and over on their laptops and phones.
-They all enjoyed both the original animated version of the Disney movie and the more recent Tim Burton adaptation.
+They all enjoyed both the original animated version of the Disney movie and the more recent Disney/Tim Burton adaptation.